-- 1. "Discrimination or harassment": Discrimination or harassment on the basis of an individual's membership in a protected category, which, for employees, includes race, color, sex, sexual orientation, gender identity, age, religion, ancestry, national origin, genetic information or disability. - 2.
-"Discrimination": Treating individuals differently, or interfering with or preventing them from enjoying the advantages or privileges afforded to others because of their membership in a protected category. - 3.
-"Harassment": Oral, written, graphic, electronic or physical conduct relating to an individual's actual or perceived membership in a protected category that is sufficiently severe, pervasive or persistent so as to interfere with or limit that individual's ability to participate in the school district's programs or activities by creating a hostile, intimidating or offensive environment.
+1. "Discrimination or harassment" means discrimination or harassment on the basis of sex, sexual orientation, religion, race, color, creed, ancestry, national origin, age, marital status, familial status, economic status, or physical or mental disability.
+"Discrimination" may include treating individuals differently, or interfering with or preventing them from enjoying the advantages or privileges afforded to others because of their membership in a protected class.
+Discrimination on the basis of sex shall include acts of "sexual violence," which refers to physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent.
+"Harassment" may include oral, written, graphic, electronic or physical conduct relating to an individual's actual or perceived membership in a protected class that is sufficiently severe, pervasive or persistent so as to interfere with or limit that individual's ability to participate in the District's programs or activities by creating a hostile, intimidating or offensive educational environment.

-- 4. "Sexual harassment": Under New Hampshire law, this means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature in the following situations: - a.
+- 2. "Discrimination": Treating individuals differently, or interfering with or preventing them from enjoying the advantages or privileges afforded to others because of their membership in a protected category. - 3.
+"Harassment": Oral, written, graphic, electronic or physical conduct relating to an individual's actual or perceived membership in a protected category that is sufficiently severe, pervasive or persistent so as to interfere with or limit that individual's ability to participate in the school district's programs or activities by creating a hostile, intimidating or offensive environment. - 4.
+Other forms of "sexual harassment": this means unwelcome sexual advances, requests for sexual favors, and other verbal, non-verbal or physical conduct of a sexual nature in the following situations: - a.
 Submission to such conduct is made either explicitly or implicitly a term or condition of a student's educational benefits; - b.
 Submission to or rejection of such conduct by a student is used as the basis for decisions on educational benefits; or - c.
 Such conduct has the purpose and effect of substantially interfering with a student's academic performance or creates an intimidating, hostile or offensive environment. - 5.
 "Sexual orientation": Under New Hampshire law, this means "having or being perceived as having an orientation for heterosexuality, bisexuality, or homosexuality." - 6.
 "Gender identity": Under New Hampshire law, this means "a person's gender-related identity, appearance, or behavior, whether or not that gender-related identity, appearance, or behavior is different from that traditionally associated with the person's physiology or assigned sex at birth." - 7.
-"Complaint" is defined as an allegation that an employee or other third party has been discriminated against or harassed on the basis of race, color, sex, sexual orientation, gender identity, age, religion, ancestry, national origin, genetic information or disability (and in regard to sex, conduct not otherwise addressed in the Title IX regulations and Section 3 of policy 2403-R. - 8.
-"Employee": Whenever the term "employee" is used in Section 2, it includes visitors or others who have a lawful basis to make a complaint of discrimination or harassment.
+"Complaint" is defined as an allegation that a student has been discriminated against or harassed on the basis of race, color, sex, sexual orientation, gender identity, religion, ancestry, national origin or disability (and not otherwise addressed in the Title IX regulations and Section 3 of Policy 5130. - 8.
+Complaints of bullying not involving the protected categories or definitions described above may be addressed under Board Policy 5009 Pupil Safety and Violence Prevention Bullying place within the context of the school district's education programs and activities: